masuday/Blupf90TutorialStandard/renum_pedigree.md

 1   4        15         -0.25707431    1   4        15          0.03843922
 ~~~~~

 This is because of the different order of animals in the pedigree file between 2 datasets.
 RENUMF90 orders pedigree animals as follows.

    1. First, the program assigns smaller numbers to animals with the record(s).
-The order of animals are unpredictable (i.e. not following the order found in the data file).
+The order of animals are unpredictable (that is not following the order found in the data file).
    2. Then, the program assigns larger numbers to animals found only in pedigree.

-Note that RENUMF90 doesn't order the pedigree animals chronologically (i.e., from oldest to youngest).
+Note that RENUMF90 doesn't order the pedigree animals chronologically (that is, from oldest to youngest).
 No options are available to order the animals chronologically.
 The above rules are from the simplification of implementation, but it is useful for fitting the permanent environmental effect in the repeatability model.

 Usually, you will combine the solutions (estimated breeding values) with the original animal ID.
-This can be done with several ways e.g., Linux (Unix) tools, database management systems,
-statistical languages like R, even Microsoft Excel.
+This can be done with several ways for example, Linux (Unix) tools, database management systems, statistical languages like R, even Microsoft Excel.

 More than 1 random effect
 -------------------------

 As the last demonstration of RENUMF90 in this section, let us assume that the effect $S_j$ is also random as well as $u_k$ in the above model.
 The variance components are $\sigma_e^2 = 2.0$, $\sigma_s^2 = 1.0$, and $\sigma_u^2 = 0.5$.
-A suggested instruction file is following.
+A suggested instruction file is as follows.

 ~~~~~{language=renumf90 caption="renum3a.txt"}
 DATAFILE